Exploring cerebral palsy and intimacy: on the tarp

 “Honestly, they would each have to sway and rock to build the momentum needed to move their body.
 Their limbs are flexed, there’s lots of involuntary movement, and having clenched hands puts them in a tough position.”

-“Yes, cerebral palsy and intimacy and sex is a complicated situation.
-But cerebral palsy sex is possible and everyone – disabled or not – should not be denied consensual sexual intimacy” Debbie bit her lip.
+“Yes, cerebral palsy and intimacy is complicated, so is cerebral palsy and sex.
+But cerebral palsy sex is possible, and everyone – disabled or not – should not be denied consensual sexual intimacy” Debbie bit her lip.

-“And it goes way beyond sex with CP,” I said.
+“And it goes way beyond sex with cerebral palsy,” I said.
 “It’s exercising deliberate movement and making enough body contact, so they’re not left feeling let-down and hurt.
 They’re a real intimately connected couple.
 They should be able to have a sexual connection as well.”